Peano Arithmetic and $\mu$MALL: contains Peano Arithmetic

 and the axiom scheme (which we write using the predicate variable $A$)

 We also admit the usual inference rules of modus ponens and universal generalization.

-\begin{theorem}[\mlkp contains Peano arithmetic] Let $Q$ be any unpolarized formula and let $\hat Q$ be a polarized version of $Q$.
+\begin{theorem}[\mlkp contains Peano arithmetic] Let $Q$ be any unpolarized formula, and let $\hat Q$ be a polarized version of $Q$.
 If $Q$ is provable in Peano arithmetic then $\hat Q$ is provable in \mlkp. \end{theorem}

 \begin{proof} It is easy to prove that $\mult$ and $plus$ describe precisely the multiplication and addition operations on natural numbers.
-Given the presence of contraction and weakening, it is possible to show the equivalence of all the different polarizations of $Q$.
-Furthermore, the translations of the Peano Axioms can all be proved in \mlkp.
-We illustrate just one of these axioms here: a polarization of the translation of the induction scheme is
+As we illustrate next, the translations of the Peano Axioms can all be proved in \mlkp.
+Since the presence of contraction and weakening in \mlkp means that different polarizations of a formula are all equivalence in \mlkp, we only need to consider proving a single such polarization.
+The following formulas result from polarizing the translation of the first two Peano Axioms.

+Given that induction is not needed to prove these formulas and that the weakening rule is admissible for $\Neg_1$-formulas (as observed in Section~\ref{sec:mumall} and proved in \cite{baelde07lpar,baelde12tocl}), the proof of these two formulas are essentially the same as the proofs given for their untranslated forms in Section~\ref{sec:examples}.
+The proofs of the next four axioms use induction in the usual way.
+Thus, consider the final axiom---the induction scheme---and it polarized translation

 An application of the $\nu$ rule to the second occurrence of $\overline{nat~x}$ can provide an immediate proof of this axiom.
-Finally, the cut rule in \mlkp allows us to encode the inference rule of modus ponens. \end{proof}
+Finally, the cut rule in \mlkp allows us to encode modus ponens. \end{proof}